 The pandemic extended 2021’s reward certificates to 2022 to make this possible.

-Each certificate’s maximum value was 35,000 Marriott points which was maxed by these stays.
-So, alternatively, we could have spent 210,000 Marriott points.
+Six of the certificate’s maximum value was 35,000 Marriott points which was maxed by these stays.
+The last, for The Ivens, was worth 50,000 Marriott points.
+So, alternatively, we could have spent 260,000 Marriott points.

 This was a big win for us!
 Let’s move on to Peru…

 |Amusement— sightseeing tickets||19|